ralphusion/choreshore-home-assistant/README.md

 ## Security & Privacy

 - All communication uses HTTPS encryption
-- Credentials are stored securely in Home Assistant's configuration
+- Service-level authentication ensures reliable access without storing personal credentials
 - Data is cached locally to minimize external API calls
 - The integration respects ChoreShore's role-based access control
-- Only necessary data is synchronized based on your access level
+- Only necessary data is synchronized based on your household access level
+- Data access is strictly limited to your configured household

 ## Contributing